 Rani ki vav:

-The main highlight of the stepwell is that its walls that are profusely ornamented with figurative motifs and showcases images of various god and goddesses and their consorts from the Hindu Pantheon.
-The central part of each storey contains the primary sculpture.
-Winter is the best season to visit Rani ki Vav as you can enjoy the light shows, cultural events and exhibition at the Rani ki Vav Festival.
+The main highlight of the stepwell is that its walls are profusely ornamented with figurative motifs and showcases images of various god and goddesses and their consorts from the Hindu Pantheon.
+The central part of each level contains the primary sculpture.
+Winter is the best season to visit Rani ki Vav as you can enjoy the light shows, cultural events, and exhibitions at the Rani ki Vav Festival.

 Going by the mythological records, Dwarka was the kingdom of Lord Krishna, and he stayed there for quite an extended period.
 This five storey temple stands on 72 pillars, which according to the science of archeo-astronomy, is some immense significance.
-The sandstone plinth and walls of the temples are embellished with panels depicting dancers, elephants, musicians and celestial beings.
+The sandstone plinth and walls of the temples are embellished with panels depicting dancers, elephants, musicians, and celestial beings.

 Contact justwravel to plan your itinerary for your trip into history.